hasin202/hasin-starling-test/plan.md

 ## Requirments Analysis:

 - Need to have a date selector to allow the customer to choose the week they want to find the round up amount for.
-- In doing this I need to keep a record of the weeks that have already been rounded up so that the customer wont be able to round up twice for the same week.
+  <strike>- In doing this I need to keep a record of the weeks that have already been rounded up so that the customer wont be able to round up twice for the same week.
 - I also need to make sure that the customer can only select one day each week to simplify the problem.
 Ie they should only be able to select mondays.

   - This is becuase say a customer rounds up for the 8th of Feb.
 If they are then able select the 9th of Feb a lot of additional logic is required to enusre only the round up for the 9th of Feb is displayed.

-    But by only allowing them to select one day a week there is no need to worry about situation occuring.
+    But by only allowing them to select one day a week there is no need to worry about situation occuring.</strike>

+    Thinking about it now this wasn't the best way to think about the problem.
+What if the user wants to transfer the roundup amount to multiple savings goals.
+If they want to do this then they should be able to.

+    Because of this realisation there is no need to keep track of which weeks they have rounded up for or limit the date picker selection.

+    This decision leads to a better ux and simplifies the logic significantly.

 - I need to prompt the customer to make a savings goal if they don't have one